-What’s there to do on the 2nd and 3rd of October in Leiden?
-The answer is: A LOT.
+What’s there to do on October 2 – 3 in Leiden?
+The answer is A LOT.
 Get ready for a two-day street festival packed full of parties, parades and people pandemonium.

-At 1:30pm, the Luna Park opens!
+At 1:30 pm, Luna Park opens!
 With more than 150 attractions, the fairground promises to be heaps of fun for all ages.
 Why not pass by the Festive Goods Market on your way there?
 You can find delicacies ranging from gerookte paling (smoked eel!) to bananas with whipped cream.

-Like a true ‘Leidenaar’, you can continue the party on the 3rd October.
+Like a true ‘Leidenaar‘, you can continue the party on October 3.
 If you wake up early enough, you’ll see those who registered in advance eating their herring and white bread around De Waag.

-Here’s a mini history lesson about 3 October in Leiden
+A mini-history lesson about October 3 in Leiden

 During the ‘Eighty Years’ War’, the Spanish army tried to capture the city between 1573 and 1574.
 This was called the Siege of Leiden.
-The 3rd October festival is dedicated to the 3rd October 1574, when the siege finally ended (for a bit…).
+The October 3 festival is dedicated to October 3 1574, when the siege finally ended (for a bit…).
 It’s a day to celebrate freedom and independence.
 (A little extra fact: the festival also commemorates the anniversary of the founding of Leiden University in 1575).